w314/notes/0questions/typescript.md

   - [TypeScript: Typed JavaScript at Any Scale.](https://www.typescriptlang.org/)
   - [TypeScript 4.0 Cheat Sheet \\| SitePen](https://www.sitepen.com/blog/typescript-cheat-sheet)
   - [TypeScript: Documentation - Do's and Don'ts](https://www.typescriptlang.org/docs/handbook/declaration-files/do-s-and-don-ts.html)

+- Superset of JavaScript.
+- transpiled into JavaSrcipt with `tsc myFile.ts`
+- open source
+- strongly typed: must declare variable type at declaration
+- strictly typed: no implicit type coersion

+### Transpilation
+Transforms source code written in one language (eg. TypeScript) to another language (eg. JavaScript) with a similar level of abstraction.

   ## Implicit Typing
   - TypeScript automatically assumes the types of objects
   - Best practice to use this when dealing with immutable variables and simple functions